samothx/NNToolkit/README.md

 - Support for normalization of input
 - Support for more activation functions
 - Support for linear regression Problems
-- Support for Adam, RMSProp and other optimization techniques for gradient descent.
+- Support for other optimization techniques for gradient descent.
 - Support for parallel execution of mini-batch gradient descent (my very own strategy)

 I will update this project while the courses I am hearing progress and add more advanced features.